Michiganders are aging faster with greater debts

 Similarly, nearby Antrim County expects an increase from 30 percent to 39 percent, and Grand Traverse County from 22 percent to 30 percent.

-As their numbers grow, seniors also have substantially more debt, according to a recent Congressional Research Service report that measured the rise between 1989 and 2016.
+As their numbers grow, older Americans also have substantially more debt, according to a recent Congressional Research Service report that measured the rise between 1989 and 2016.

 The number of seniors nationally who held any debt in that period increased by 38 percent alone, reports the agency, which provides nonpartisan policy recommendations for Congress.